vmchale/atspkg/man/MANPAGE.md

 # CONFIGURATION

-**atspkg** is configured with Dhall, in an atspkg.dhall file. **atspkg** can be configured to produce binary targets (possibly linked against Haskell libraries), static library targets, and as plain C targets.
+**atspkg** is configured with Dhall, in an atspkg.dhall file. **atspkg** can be configured to produce binary targets, static library targets, shared object files, or plain C targets.
+Artifacts can be linked against Haskell libraries if desired.

 There is also a file $HOME/.config/atspkg/config.dhall which can be used to configure all builds.